 Will you spend most of the loan / investment in paying your employees’ salaries?
 Or will it cover mostly the cost for the lease deposit and the renovation of the building?

 Those are very important questions you should be able to answer in the blink of an eye.
 Don’t worry, this should come straight from your financial projections.
-If you’ve built solid projections like in our coworking financial model template, you won’t have any issues answering these questions.
+If you’ve built solid projections like for our coworking financial plan, you won’t have any issues answering these questions.

 Download an expert-built 5-year Excel financial model for your business plan